Elitzur Netanya B.C.

-Elitzur Ironi Netanya (אליצור עירוני נתניה) is a professional basketball club based in Netanya, Israel.
-The team plays in the Israeli Basketball Premier League.
+Elitzur Ironi Netanya (אליצור עירוני נתניה) is an Israeli professional basketball club based in Netanya, Israel.
+The team currently plays in the Liga Leumit, the second tier on the basketball pyramid in Israel, following their relegation from the Israeli Basketball Premier League at the end of the 2025–26 season.

 History

 Elitzur Netanya (1959–1998)

 Elizur Netanya was promoted to the first league in 1985.
 In their first season, the team qualified for the playoff finals against Maccabi Tel Aviv but lost both games in the Playoffs.
 Among the most prominent stars of Elitzur Netanya were: Willie Sims, Carl Neverson, Terry Fair, Danny Bracha and Jimmy Hall.
 In their second season in the first division, the team finished in fourth place.
 In their third season, the team qualified for the Israeli Basketball State Cup finals, but the team was defeated by Hapoel Galil Elyon.

 In the 1988–89 season, the team struggled against the relegation to the second division, but finally the team finished in tenth place and secured their place in the first division.
 However, the team could not open the next season and in fact did not appear at all due to heavy debts and the team relegated to the lower leagues.
 In total, the team played for four consecutive seasons (1985–1989) in the first division.